Meta-Tuning LLMs to Leverage Lexical Knowledge for Generalizable Language Style Understanding

-\paragraph{Language model prompting.} Large language models (LLMs) like GPT-3 \cite{brown2020gpt3} demonstrated impressive potential for zero-shot learning by conditioning on an appropriate textual context, also known as prompts.
-Since then, how to design appropriate prompts has become a popular line of research \cite{liu-etal-2022-makes, t0}.
-In this work, we propose to introduce lexicon into prompts.
-In order to encourage format transfer to arbitrary target styles, we replace classes with random words when fine-tuning on source styles.
-This is similar to \citet{dist3}, which indexes and shuffles the slot description in natural language for dialogue state tracking.
-We focus on style classification.
-Moreover, {\ourmethod} enriches the instructions by including a distinct lexicon for each style class.
-In addition, to enhance cross-style transfer, we substitute the class names with entirely random words.
-This differs from the practice observed in previous studies \cite{2022RethinkingL, dist3, wei2023larger}, where a predefined set of names, precisely equal in size to the number of labels in the datasets, was used.
-Examples of such predefined sets include numeric indices \cite{dist3} or specific labels like \say{Apple/Orange} \cite{2022RethinkingL}.
-Recently, \citet{zhou2023controlled} specified the target styles in the instructions as constraints to improve controlled text generation. {\ourmethod} is different as it uses lexicon to define the style.
+\paragraph{Language model prompting.} Large language models, such as GPT-3 \cite{brown2020language}, exhibit impressive zero-shot learning abilities when conditioned on appropriate textual contexts, i.e., prompts, or natural language instructions.
+Since then, how to design appropriate prompts has become a popular line of research \cite{t0,flant5}.
+In this work, we propose to incorporate lexicons into instructions and teach the model to better utilize stylistic lexicon knowledge through instruction tuning.
+Recently, \citet{zhou2023controlled} specified styles in instructions as constraints to improve controlled text generation.
+Parallel to our study, \citet{gao2023benefits} investigated label descriptions to enhance zero-shot topic and sentiment classification.
+We focus on style classification, a challenging area in NLP characterized by its extensive scope and complexity, encompassing a wide range of stylistic expression across various domains of text.
+In order to improve the generalization capabilities of instruction-tuned models, we replace class names in instructions with entirely random words during fine-tuning on training styles.
+This is similar to \citet{dist3}, which indexes and shuffles slot descriptions in prompts for dialogue state tracking.
+Moreover, our work differs from the standard practice in previous studies \cite{2022RethinkingL, dist3, wei2023larger}, where a pre-defined set of class names, is equal in size to the number of labels in the associated datasets.